 Some employees are not covered by an award or an enterprise agreement.
 For these employees there is a National Employment Standard, including a set minimum wage, that provides a safety net of conditions that cannot be overridden by the terms of enterprise agreements or awards.

-The following minimum wage rates apply to the South Australian industrial relations system (state system), which covers employers and workers in the South Australian public and local government sectors as well as prescribed state government business enterprises.
+- the state system covers South Australian public and local government sectors as well as prescribed state government business enterprises.

 |Worker age|| Full-time worker|

 | Casual worker|